This Healthy Banana Bread Recipe is a family favorite that’s quick to mix up, made with everyday ingredients, and always disappears fast.

-Slices of healthy banana bread, warm and inviting, with chocolate chips scattered throughout.
+Slices of Healthy Banana Bread Recipe, warm and inviting, with chocolate chips scattered throughout.

 I go through bananas so quickly at my home!
 My kids love them as snacks or cut up in their oatmeal, I freeze them to use in an Açaí Bowl or this Blueberry Smoothie, and my husband loves them in this Chocolate Protein Shake.

 If I have any leftovers at the end of the week, my kids beg for a baked banana treat.
 They’ll usually request these Banana Cupcakes, but after I made this healthy banana bread a few weeks ago, they’ve consistently asked for it.
-Score!
+Which is a huge win in my book!

 Quick Tip